devkdenis/portfolio/src/content/updates.md

     title:  'Joined the metaLAB team at Harvard'
     description: 'Designed and developed The Life and Death of Data, processing Arboretum plant datasets and building interactive JavaScript visualizations.'
     selectprojects: '<i class="fa-solid fa-paperclip"></i> <a href="projects/dataartifactsofthearnoldarboretum">View select projects</a>'
     projectid: ''

-  - date: '05.2015'
-    title: 'Graduated from Harvard University Graduate School of Design'
-    description: 'At the <a href="https://www.gsd.harvard.edu/" target="_blank">GSD</a>, I discovered my interest in computational design and took courses in full‑stack web development, database management, and design thinking.'
-    selectprojects: ''
-    projectid: ''

   - date: '05.2013'